gizemcandemirr/devember-challange/README.md

 # devember-challange
-Next 24 days everyday one project
+Next 24 days everyday one project.
+Projects will go from easy to difficult.

 # Day 1: FlatList and Expo Router in React Native with TypeScript